 Critical thinking will enable you to better express your thoughts, ideas, and beliefs.

-It fosters creativity and out-of-the box thinking which can be applied to any area of your life.
+Critical thinking fosters creativity and out-of-the-box thinking that can be applied to any area of your life.

 We have access to more information than ever before.